Dalby, Queensland: Climate

 Dalby has a humid subtropical climate (Cfa in the Köppen climate classification) and being located just to the west of the Great Dividing Range it is hotter and less humid in summer and colder and drier in winter than nearby locations on the other side of the range.
 Dalby has had a recording weather station since 1893, but that was replaced in 1992 by another station at the Dalby Airport.
 The town's highest recorded temperature was 45.6 °C on 4 December 1913, while the coldest was -7.2 °C on 5 July 1895.
 The annual rainfall is 681.2 mm, the majority of which falls as thunderstorms in the summer months.

 Dalby experienced its worst floods since 1981 in late December 2010.
 The town's water purification system was flooded, resulting in water restrictions that have hampered clean-up efforts.
 112,500 litres (24,700 imp gal; 29,700 US gal) of water were transported to the town of 14,000 residents.
 In early March 2013, Dalby received another severe flood, cutting the town in two after 122 mm of rain was recorded over a few days.
-Flood waters peaked at 3.21 meters and a number of homes received water damage.
+Flood waters peaked at 3.21 metres and a number of homes received water damage.